TheHenrik/mace/docs/installation.md

 1. Download the .zip or clone the repository
 1. Extract and rename the folder to "mace"
 1. Move into the folder
-1. Press "Strg"+"L" and type "cmd" + Enter
+1. Press "Strg"+"L" and type "cmd" and hit Enter
 1. run one after the other:

     ```sh